stevensantiagoperez/web_code_along_12.1_big_o_starter/README.md

 **NOTE:**

-These challenges can be found in [Code Signal](https://codesignal.com/), if you'd prefer to practice using their platform instead of local tools.
+These challenges can be loaded in [Code Signal](https://codesignal.com/), if you'd prefer to practice using their platform instead of local tools.